dsaidgovsg/airflow-pipeline/README.md

 docker-compose up --build
 ```

+Navigate to `http://localhost:8080/`, and log in using the following RBAC
-Navigate to `http://localhost:8080/` to try out the DAGs.
+credentials to try out the DAGs:

+- Username: `admin`
+- Password: `Password123`

 Note that the `webserver` logs are suppressed by default.